reactrotterdam/meetup/README.md

 ## Call for speakers

 Call for speakers for the next edition of React Rotterdam is always open.

+If you want to present on one of the next meetups please refer to next [Call for Speakers](https://github.com/reactrotterdam/meetup/issues/4) issue.

-Please refer to [Contributing](#Contributing) section for more information.
+If you want to get in touch with the team check out the [Contributing](#Contributing) section for more information.

 ## Next Meetup